 Members Use MinorOak for Free

 Are you a member?
 If so, you’re on!
-The meeting room is yours – all you have to do is book it – and you’ll get hours of free front room use depending on your membership level, half price if you use up all your free hours.
+The meeting room is yours – all you have to do is book it – and the front room is free or deeply discounted for you.
 Thanks so much for contributing to the MinorOak Community.
 I will do everything I can to support your business, and you can use MinorOak for your volunteer work, community work and hobbies, as well.
 You are one of my favourite people in the world.
 I’m not kidding.

 Other Sneinton Market Businesses Get a Discount